UnifiedPush/documentation/content/news/20221218_unifiedpush.md

 * Multiple apps pinging their own servers at variable intervals can prevent the device from going into a low-power sleep mode, which can drain the device's battery faster.
 * Giving one special app the ability to make priority connections minimizes these problems and allows for the OS to efficiently suspend other applications and go to sleep, saving resources and reducing battery consumption.
 * As a developer, managing background services and optimizing connections can be complex and time-consuming.
 By using a push notification service, you can offload this responsibility to a dedicated app, allowing you to focus on other aspects of your app.
+* Most users have several applications that they rarely use.
+In this case, the battery drain, even if small, is already too high.

 ## How do I start with UnifiedPush, as a user?